Mannix

-Mannix is an American detective television series that ran from 1967 to 1975 on CBS.
-It was created by Richard Levinson and William Link, and developed by executive producer Bruce Geller.
+Mannix is an American detective television series that originally aired for eight seasons on CBS from September 16, 1967, to April 13, 1975.
+The show was created by Richard Levinson and William Link, and developed by executive producer Bruce Geller.
 The title character, Joe Mannix, is a private investigator played by actor Mike Connors.

 Premise

 During the first season of the series, Joe Mannix works for a large Los Angeles detective agency called Intertect, which was the planned original title of the show.
 His superior is Lew Wickersham, played by Joseph Campanella.
 Intertect uses computers to help solve crimes.

-As opposed to the other employees, Mannix belonged to the classic American detective archetype, thus he usually ignores the computers' solutions, disobeys his boss's orders, and sets out to do things his own way.
+As opposed to the other employees, Mannix belonged to the classic American detective archetype, thus usually ignoring the computers' solutions, disobeying his boss's orders, and setting out to do things his own way.
 He wears plaid sport coats and has his own office that he keeps sloppy between his assignments.
-Lew has cameras in all the rooms of the Intertect offices monitoring the performance of his employees and providing instant feedback through intercoms in the room.
-Unlike the other Intertect operatives, Mannix attempts to block the camera with a coat rack and questions Lew, comparing him to Big Brother.
+Wickersham has cameras throughout the Intertect offices to monitor employee performance, and provides immediate feedback via intercom.
+Unlike other Intertect operatives, Mannix attempts to block the camera with a coat rack and questions Wickersham, comparing him to Big Brother.

-To improve the ratings of the show, Desilu head Lucille Ball and producer Bruce Geller made some changes, making the show similar to other private-eye shows.
-Ball thought the computers were too high-tech and beyond the comprehension of the average viewer of the time, and had them removed.
+To improve the show's ratings, Desilu head Lucille Ball and producer Bruce Geller made changes for the show to be more similar to other private-eye shows.
+Ball thought stories featuring computers were too high-tech and beyond the comprehension of the average viewer of the time, so the focus of the show changed.
 In the first episode of season two, Mannix explains that he had quit Intertect.

-From the second season on, Mannix works on his own with the assistance of his loyal secretary Peggy Fair, a police officer's widow played by Gail Fisher – one of the first black actresses to have a regular series role.
-He also has a working relationship with the Los Angeles Police Department, as he often exchanges information with his contacts.
-The first of these to have a featured role was Lieutenant George Kramer, portrayed by Larry Linville, who had been partnered with Peggy's late husband.
-Over the course of the series, Mannix's most frequently used contact is Lieutenant Art Malcolm, played by Ward Wood.
-Another semiregular guest, although not as frequent, was Robert Reed, whose appearances as Lieutenant Adam Tobias coincided with his tenure on The Brady Bunch, which also was produced by Paramount Television.
+From the second season on, Mannix worked on his own, with the assistance of his loyal secretary Peggy Fair, a police officer's widow played by Gail Fisher, one of the first black actresses featured in a regular series role.

+Mannix gains a working relationship with the Los Angeles Police Department (LAPD), and often exchanges information with his contacts there.
+The first of these to have a featured role was Lieutenant George Kramer, portrayed by Larry Linville, who had been Peggy's late husband's LAPD partner.
+Over the course of the series, Mannix's most frequent LAPD contact is Lieutenant Art Malcolm, played by Ward Wood.
+Another semiregular guest, although not as frequent, was Robert Reed, whose appearances as Lieutenant Adam Tobias coincided with his tenure on The Brady Bunch, also produced by Paramount Television.

 Jack Ging played another Mannix contact, Lieutenant Dan Ives, who made several appearances later in the series.
 Yet another LAPD contact was Lieutenant Dave Angstrom, played by Frank Campanella (real-life brother of Joseph Campanella).
 In the 1969 season, he also employs the services of a competitive private investigator, Albie Loos (performed by Joe Mantell), as a sort of investigative gofer.
 In the 1972 season, Albie returns, played by a different actor (Milton Selzer).